top of page

 Compared to other waste streams, furniture waste is often overlooked because it’s generated less frequently than other consumer and business waste.
 Unfortunately, furniture waste is a significant issue due to how it often has to be disposed of.
 It is not easily thrown out or recycled compared to other waste streams.

-Companies are motivated to keep prices low to increase demand, which often means using lower quality materials.
-Therefore, the consumer assumption is that due to the prices, the furniture is disposable compared to selling or donating.
-Marisa Donnelly in her article, “What Is Fast Furniture and Why We Should Be Talking About It?”, defines fast furniture as “a cultural phenomenon born of ease and mobility.
-With so many people relocating, downsizing, upgrading, or in general, shifting their homes and home design preferences each year based on the latest trends, fast furniture aims to create cheap, fashionable, and easy-to-breakdown furniture.”
-Ikea, the Swedish retailer, produces its now classic Billy bookcase every three seconds.
+Companies often prioritize low prices to stimulate demand, frequently resulting in the use of lower-quality materials.
+Consequently, consumers tend to perceive such furniture as disposable rather than suitable for resale or donation.
+Marisa Donnelly, in her article "What Is Fast Furniture and Why We Should Be Talking About It?", defines fast furniture as a cultural phenomenon driven by convenience and mobility.
+With many people frequently moving, downsizing, upgrading, or adapting their home design preferences based on current trends, fast furniture strives to offer affordable, trendy, and easily disassembled furniture.
+A notable example is Ikea, which produces its iconic Billy bookcase every three seconds.

 Cork Harvesting